Fairfield University: Quick Center for the Arts

 The Regina A. Quick Center for the Arts is the major center of theatre and the arts at Fairfield.
 The center opened in 1990 and hosts events such as popular and classical music, dance, theatre, and programs for young audiences.
 It houses the 740-seat Kelley Theatre, the 150-seat Lawrence A. Wien Experimental (Black Box) Theatre, and the Thomas J. Walsh Jr. Art Gallery.

 The center is home to the Open VISIONS Forum, which under the direction of Dr. Philip Eliasoph brings speakers to campus to participate in dialogue about topical issues.

+Participants have included: Bari Weiss, Douglas Brinkley, Molly Jong-Fast, William F. Buckley Jr., Lesley Stahl, Philippe de Montabello, Dominick Dunne, Christopher Hitchens, Liz Cheney, Salman Rushdie, Stephen SondheimAmbassador Susan Rice, Senator Cory Booker, Andrea Mitchell, and Dustin Hoffman.

 Fairfield University Art Museum

 The Fairfield University Art Museum, opened in October 2010, is located in a 1920s Tudor mansion.
 The Museum features four galleries with about 2700 sqft of space.
 Its main gallery, The Frank and Clara Meditz Gallery, is named in honor of the parents of the lead donor to the project, University Trustee John Meditz '70.
 It was previously known as the Bellarmine Museum.